General Camp Questions:

 Can my High Adventure Camper ride the Calleva buses?

-No. Parents are responsible for dropping off and picking up students before and after the the trip.
+No. Parents are responsible for dropping off and picking up students before and after their High Adventure trip.
 Details depend upon the trip.
 See details about specific high adventure programs on the Summer Camp page.

 Calleva provides all transportation and logistical needs once the trip has started.

 We ask that campers do not bring cell phones or other electronics on our High Adventure trips.
 If we need to communicate with you, High Adventure staff carry cell phones, and our office will be in regular contact with them throughout the week.